heydoctor/synaptik/README.md

 ```

 ## `useSynapse`
-We also expose a hook in order to access state in your functional components.
+We also expose a hook to easily access your stores in functional components.

 ```jsx
 import { useSynapse } from 'synaptik';